Encoding the Einstein Equations into an Algebraic Commutator Condition: Background

-Therefore, the condition that $B = 0$ is equivalent to the vanishing of the trace-free component of the Ricci tensor.
-However, this is in turn equivalent to demanding that the spacetime be \textit{Einstein} (\ref{EC}), $R_{\mu \nu} \sim g_{\mu \nu}$\footnote{Note that the proportionality is restricted to be a constant through the contracted Bianchi identity.}.
+with proportionality fixed to be constant via the second (contracted) Bianchi identity.
 The blocks $A$ and $C$ (which are complex conjugates) encode the self-dual and anti-self-dual components of the Weyl tensor $W^{\pm}$ (respectively), together with the scalar curvature: this is the content of equation (\ref{Irr_Rep_Rie}).
 Spacetimes for which both $B = 0$ and $W^- = 0$ are the so-called \textit{self-dual} Einstein spacetimes, with examples including Eguchi–Hanson and Taub–NUT \cite{EguchiGilkeyHanson1980}.
 These are geometries for which the Twistor construction is naturally integrable \cite{Penrose1976NonlinearGravitons, MasonWoodhouse1996}.
+The characterization of the Riemann matrix in this form (in the sense of normal forms) is the origin of the Petrov classification \cite{Besse1987, Plebanski1977Separation, Petrov1969, Petrov2000Classification}.